 Once you have saved a session, when you open FastX you will see a pane with your options.
-Double-clicking a session will bring up the pane where you can choose Gnome, KDE, or a terminal.
+Double-clicking a session will bring up the pane where you can choose Gnome or a terminal.

 Using FastX with an Interactive Job (ijob)

 Using FastX you can run applications that use a graphical user interface (GUI) such as Rstudio, the Matlab desktop, or other such programs on the frontends.
 If you wish to run a graphical user interface for a system that will require more memory or time than is permitted on the frontend, you may run it through an interactive job (an ijob).
-First, start FastX, preferably in terminal mode.
-From your terminal window, run
+Start a terminal and run

 ijob -A <myacct> -p <partition> -t <time> -c 1